sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### User Stories

 - As a user, I can generate an artifact that is accurate enough to be used in a wargame
-- As a user, I can edit the output from te program to better ft the needs of the wargame
+- As a user, I can edit the output from the program to better fit the needs of the wargame

 ### Product Backlog